Media manipulation: Distraction by major events

 Commonly known as "smoke screen", this technique consists of making the public focus its attention on a topic that is more convenient for the propagandist.
-This particular type of media manipulation has been referenced many times in popular culture.
-Some examples are:

-The movie Wag the Dog (1997), which illustrates the public being deceitfully distracted from an important topic by presenting another that whose only quality is that of being more attractive.
+This particular type of media manipulation has been referenced in popular culture.
+For example, the movie Wag the Dog (1997) illustrates how the public can be deceitfully distracted from an important topic by presenting another whose only quality is that of being more attractive.

-In the U.S. TV series House of Cards, when protagonist Frank Underwood finds himself trapped in a media rampage, he addresses the viewer and says: "From the lion's den or a pack of wolves.
-When you're fresh meat, kill and throw them something fresher".

-Politicians distract the public by showing them "shiny object" issues through the use of TV and other media.
-Sometimes they can be as simple as a politician with a reality show, like Sarah Palin had for a short time back in 2009, which aired on TLC.
+Politicians might distract the public from domestic issues by diverting attention to global issues in order to reduce pressure domestically.

 Distracting the public

-This a mere variation of the traditional arguments known, in logic, as ad hominem and ad populum but applied to countries instead of individuals.
-This technique consists on refuting arguments by appealing to nationalism or by inspiring fear and hate towards a foreign country or to all the foreigners.
-It has the potential of being important since it gives the propagandists the power to discredit any information coming from other countries.
+This is a variation of the traditional arguments known in logic as ad hominem and ad populum, but applied to countries instead of individuals.
+This technique consists of refuting arguments by appealing to nationalism or by inspiring fear and hate toward a foreign country or all foreigners.
+It has the potential to be important since it gives the propagandists the power to discredit any information coming from other countries.